helalxp/Quran-by-Helal-privacy-policy/privacy-policy.md

 ---

-## Summary of Changes (October 2025)
+## Summary of Changes

+### October 29, 2025 Update
+- **NEW**: Cloudflare Workers service disclosure for secure HTTPS proxy
+- **NEW**: Content moderation system for user feedback (spam, profanity, malicious content filtering)
+- **UPDATED**: Enhanced data security section with HTTPS encryption details
+- **UPDATED**: Expanded third-party services list to include Cloudflare

+### October 17, 2025 Update
-This privacy policy has been updated to provide more detailed and accurate information about:
+This privacy policy was created to provide detailed and accurate information about:
 - Precise location data collection (GPS coordinates) for prayer times and Qibla features
 - Specific details about what data is shared with Firebase Analytics
 - Complete list of app permissions and their purposes
 - Clearer explanation of data retention practices
+- User feedback and suggestions collection feature (text only)
+- Firebase Firestore usage for feedback management
+- Google AdMob rewarded ads for voluntary developer support
+- Detailed disclosure of ad data collection and user control options

 ---

-*This privacy policy was last updated on October 17, 2025.*
+*This privacy policy was last updated on October 29, 2025.*